joweber123/blogger/_posts/2015-08-06-japan-journal-22.md

 layout: post
 title: Japan 22
 thumbnail: jp-22.jpg
+image: jp-j22/jp-j22-2.JPG
+meta-description: ...I have had this day marked in my brain for so long.
+August 6th.
+My last day at school as a teacher.
+The last meal I will eat at Nagomi, Chika’s café...
 ---

 *Let us forget the lapse of time; let us forget the conflict of opinions.
 Let us make our appeal to the infinite, and take up our positions there- Chuang Tzu*